dhjsh88/fpga-fc-accelerator/README.md

   multiplies to DSP48 (currently 0/80 used) — not yet applied.
 A later rebuild passed marginally (WNS +0.020 ns) with the MAC path unchanged; attributed to place-and-route variance at a borderline constraint, not claimed as an improvement.
-Separately, the same netlist closes timing under the `Performance_ExploreWithRemap` strategy (WNS +0.020 ns, zero margin) — deliberate tool-level closure; the architectural fix remains unapplied.
+Separately, the baseline netlist closes timing under the `Performance_ExploreWithRemap` strategy (WNS +0.020 ns, zero margin) — deliberate tool-level closure; the architectural fix remains unapplied.
 See `results/timing_baseline.md`.